 The Bank uses an application for the management of risk events, with an integrated validation workflow.
 Each risk event is logged in a risk event report, which specifies the type of problem encountered, the amount at stake, and the measures taken to prevent such an event from reoccurring.
-Each risk event report is reviewed by the Risk Management function and/or by the Risk & Compliance team of the Pictet Asset Services business line or the Tech & Ops Division.
+Each risk event report is reviewed by the Risk Management function and/or by the Risk & Compliance team of the business line.

-The Risk Management function also produces a quarterly detailed report on risk events with a financial impact that occurred during the previous period.
-This report is sent to the Executive Committee and to the Chairman of the Board of Directors.
+The Risk Management function also produces a quarterly detailed report on risk events with a financial impact as well as analysis on non-financial significant incidents that occurred during the previous period.
+This report is sent to the Bank's governing bodies.